GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 interactive experience: **all code blocks in this guide are editable and executable**.

-By hitting `Run` button, code will be executed in a temporary, private instance from [GreptimeCloud](https://greptime.com/product/cloud). **You can also edit the code to explore your own ideas**.
+By hitting the `Run` button, the code will be executed and run in a temporary, private instance generated from [GreptimeCloud](https://greptime.com/product/cloud). **You can also edit the code to explore your own ideas**.
 Note that the session is valid in **1 hour**, you will be asked to create a new one when it's expired and recycled.
 So